HubTou/PyLists4C/DOC.md

 ![alt text](https://github.com/HubTou/PyLists4C/blob/main/logo/pylists4c-logo.png "PyLists4C: Python-style lists for the C language")
 # PyLists4C: Python-style lists for the C language
-All you would ever want to know about this library in one printable page!
+All you could ever want to know about this library in one printable page!

 ## Installation
 If your favourite Operating System has a package for this library, then install it like you would do for any other software.